Community Events For Kids

 The Renaissance Education Department strives to enhance the vibrancy of our community by providing quality arts experiences that engage and educate across generations.

-The Mansfield Symphony Youth Orchestra is made up of North Central Ohio's finest musicians, primarily in high school from a 12-county region.
-The MSYO is the only youth orchestra within a 65 mile radius of Mansfield, and represents approximately 80 members each season who perform concerts both onstage at the Renaissance and in the community.
-For more information on the Youth Orchestra program, please contact Conductor Randy Heidlebaugh at email@example.com.
+The Mansfield Symphony Youth Orchestra is made up of North Central Ohio’s finest musicians, primarily in high school from a 12-county region.
+The MSYO is the only youth orchestra within a 65-mile radius of Mansfield and represents approximately 80 members each season who perform concerts both onstage at the Renaissance and in the community.
+For more information on the Youth Orchestra program, please contact Conductor Stephen Domka at email@example.com.

 Since 1992, the MSO’s Youth Strings program has both complemented the musical instruction young people receive in their schools as well as provided a large ensemble experience to students who have no access to a school orchestra program.
 The Youth Strings is comprised of approximately 50 students, mainly in grades 6 through 10.
-For more information on the Youth Strings program, visit their website or contact Conductor Matthew Domka at firstname.lastname@example.org.
+For more information on the Youth Strings program, contact Conductor Anthony Springer at firstname.lastname@example.org.

 WORKSHOPS FOR STUDENTS

 In just 5 days, students who attend our Broadway Camp create and perform a mini-musical!
-Featuring the music of such contemporary musicals as Les Misérables, Wicked, Young Frankenstein, Shrek, and Matilda, students explore the world of musical theatre in a special camp that focuses on the elements of performance through theatre games, improv, and dramatic play as well as staging and the opportunity to sing their hearts out.
-Broadway Camp is sensory-inclusive, with dates announced in spring 2019.
+Featuring the music of such contemporary musicals as The Lion King, Aladdin, Dear Evan Hansen, and Wicked, students explore the world of musical theatre in a special camp that focuses on the elements of performance through theatre games, improv, and dramatic play as well as staging and the opportunity to sing their hearts out.
+Broadway Camp is sensory-inclusive, with dates announced in spring 2021.

 As a partner of the Girl Scouts of Ohio’s Heartland, the Renaissance is proud to offer “Anytime” workshops, which include a specially–designed series of theatre programs that are appropriate for any age.
 These workshops combine learning, fun activities, and an exclusive backstage tour that will satisfy any theatre buff!
 Workshops offered include Fairy Princess (Daisies), American Girl (Brownies), Masquerade (Juniors), My Story (Cadettes), All the World’s a Stage (Seniors) and Make a Difference (Ambassadors).